stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 This wasn't observed to be an issue in all projects, it appeared to be specific to macros being forced to run sequentially within the same project.
 For SQL heavy projects, non-macro code is quickly compiled, resulting in idle cores.
-Ideally, the entire compile task should be multithreaded from start to finish.
+Ideally, the entire compile task should use multithreading from start to finish.

 {%
     include figure image_path="/assets/images/2023/11/parallel_task_cpu.png"